Jdf117/Mobile-Weather-App/README.md

 I used react-native-elements module to use cards for the UI (npm install @rneui/themed @rneui/base)

-Issues I ran into during the assignemnt:
+Issues I ran into during the assignment:
  1) Components don't work -- decided to code it straight into index.tsx and fix later
  2) Ran into NativeViewGesture Handler Error